neerajk555/SQL-Training-exercise/module-07-set-operations/06-Error-Detective.md

 (3 email + 4 phone = 7 total contact events, including duplicates)

 ### Guiding Questions
-1. What's the difference between UNION and UNION ALL?
+1. What's the difference between UNION and UNION ALL? *(UNION removes duplicates, UNION ALL keeps everything)*
-2. Do we want to count duplicates here?
+2. Do we want to count duplicates here for "total contacts"? *(Yes!
+Each contact event matters, even if it's the same customer on the same date via different channels)*
-3. Which operator removes duplicates?
+3. Which operator removes duplicates? *(UNION removes them, which is why we're getting 5 instead of 7)*
+4. Look at the data: Which customer-date pairs appear in BOTH tables? *(Customers 2 and 3 on their respective dates exist in both email and phone)*

 ### Solution
 ```sql